-We may have mentioned that our Farm Shop is packed with locally sourced, fresh produce – but why shop local and organic?
+Our Farm Shop is packed with locally sourced, fresh produce… but why shop local and organic?

 Local produce comes with fewer air miles attached, it benefits the local economy and local foods organic foods are better for you too.
 Take an ordinary bag of pre-prepared supermarket salad, for example.
 It contains a lot more than salad leaves.
-The produce is washed in water containing chlorine to kill bacteria.
 Even organic salads packed this way contain chlorine.
 Many people think organic tastes better as well, grown naturally as it should be with no chemicals or toxins.

 We like to know where our food comes from and exactly what’s in it, and so do our customers.
 We’re fortunate to have great working relationships with lots of lovely local and organic suppliers, who help strengthen our ‘field to plate’ ethos.

-Fresh, handmade sausages are delivered daily from Blackwell’s family butchers in Norton.
+Fresh, handmade sausages are delivered to The Farm Shop daily from Blackwell’s family butchers.
 Their pork and black pudding sausages are a team favourite and absolutely perfect for a hearty County Durham breakfast.
 Paul Craddock’s bacon, from the Dropswell Farm in Trimdon, melts in the mouth and comes from very happy pigs.
 And we love working with the Tweddle family, whose nearby farm produces the most wonderful free-range organic eggs, creamy butter and fresh milk.

 Here are just four of our Farm Shop suppliers, each unique and a huge pleasure to work with!